alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 <img align="right" width="400" height="176" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_configured.png">

 The command above will create a schema and a table.
 As mentioned before, we will focus on general information about public transportation lines.
 The table has 4 fields:
-- **line_id** - Short identifier for public transport lines, may contain letters.
+- `line_id` - Short identifier for public transport lines, may contain letters.
 For buses, it's often referred to as *bus number*.
-- **type** - Bus, tram, subway, etc.
+- `type` - Bus, tram, subway, etc.
-- **full_name** - The full name of the line, usually comprised of the names of starting and ending stops.
+- `full_name` - The full name of the line, usually comprised of the names of starting and ending stops.
-- **shortened** - A convenience name, which contains both the line ID and a shortened version of the name.
+- `shortened` - A name for convenience, which contains both the line ID and a shortened version of the name.

 <img align="right" width="240" height="90" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_1_flow.png">